List of Upstairs, Downstairs (1971 TV series) characters: Rose Buck

 Rose Buck (born 1873) was born to a gamekeeper and his wife on the Southwold estate where Lady Marjorie was born and raised.
 At the age of 13 she entered service.
 She says that as a child, she watched a cart arrive on the estate with various goods from London and then leave again and longed to know where it had been, and so went into service with Lady Marjorie when asked.
 Rose says that, many times during her adult life, she wished she had never noticed the cart.
 Kind-hearted and loyal but slightly naïve, she is the head house parlourmaid at Eaton Place from 1903 to 1919 (including a short stint as Elizabeth Kirbridge's lady's maid and between maid in Greenwich), and Virginia Bellamy's lady's maid from 1919 to 1930.
 During the war years she also works as a conductress.
 She is portrayed by Jean Marsh, who was nominated for an Emmy for Best Actress in a Drama series four times, winning once.
 In the revival series, Upstairs, Downstairs (2010), in 1936, Rose is running her own domestic service agency but is persuaded to return to 165 Eaton Place and serve as housekeeper for its new household.
+By 1938, however, she has contracted tuberculosis, and is living in a sanitorium.
+Rose remains in the sanitorium as the series concludes, just as World War II begins in September 1939.

 Ruby Finch

-Portrayed by Jenny Tomasin, Ruby Finch (born 1892) is the scullery maid at Eaton Place.
+Portrayed by Jenny Tomasin, Ruby Finch (born Bradford, 1892) is the scullery maid at Eaton Place.
 She was preceded by Doris, Nellie, and Emily.
-It is suggested that she possesses a mild intellectual disability.
-Ruby first comes to Eaton Place in 1908 or 1909, just after Elizabeth's marriage to Lawrence, but leaves in 1915 to become a munitionette at Silvertown.
-She returns early in the following year after the factory is destroyed in the Silvertown explosion.
+Ruby first comes to Eaton Place in 1908 or 1909, just after Elizabeth's marriage to Lawrence.
+She is initially illiterate, guileless, and prone to distraction.
+During the next several years she learns to read well and makes progress toward becoming a skilled cook.
+She leaves the house in 1915 to become a munitionette at Silvertown, but returns early in the following year when the factory is destroyed in the Silvertown explosion.
 She briefly leaves again in 1929 to become maid of all work to the middle class Mrs Waddilove.
-In 1930 she goes with Mr and Mrs Hudson to work at their boarding house with hopes to inherit it after their deaths.
+In 1930 she goes with Mr and Mrs Hudson to work at their boarding house, with hopes to inherit it later.